mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 Interested applicants should submit a CV, brief statement of interest, and contact information for two references to **chinmattia@gmail.com**.
 Review of applications will begin immediately and continue until the positions are filled.
 Priority will be given to applications received before 31/10/2025.
+The ideal starting date is January 2026, but later is also possible.

 ---